jcolag/silver-bat-01-seeking-refuge/text/20-credits.md

  * *The New Colossus* (1833), Emma Lazarus, Chapter 6
  * *Hearts in Exile* (1913), William Arthur Dunkerley, under the pseudonym John Oxenham, Chapter 9

-It's a little bit pretentious, but they fit the chapters in question and maybe the whole story is at least a little bit pretentious...
+It's pretentious, sure, but they fit the chapters in question and maybe the whole story is at least a *little* pretentious...

 ## Technical